BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_2_Understanding_the_PSBT.md

 To finalize the PSBT requires the exact same process as when you created a PSBT by hand.

 First, you use `finalizepsbt`, which will turn your PSBT back into hex.
-(It'll also take on the Finalizer role, if that didn't happen already.)
 ```
 $ bitcoin-cli finalizepsbt $psbt_new_f
 {